Depreciation and amortisation

 • Stage 3: objective evidence of impairment and therefore considered to be in default or otherwise credit impaired on which a lifetime ECL is recognised.

 The Company calculates impairment on financial instruments as per ECL approach prescribed under Ind AS 109 'Financial Instruments'.
 ECL uses three main components: PD (probability of default), LGD (loss given default) and EAD (exposure at default) along with an adjustment considering forward macro economic conditions.
-For further details of computation of ECL please refer to material accounting policies note no 3.3 (i).
+For further details of computation of ECL please refer to significant accounting policies note no 3.3 (i).

 Collateral valuation